CatharinaStoltenberg/add-on-effects/README.md

 More generally, the code can be used to estimate add-on effects—defined as the average causal effect of implementing one intervention (e.g., NSAID treatment) whenever another event occurs (e.g., opioid treatment) during a treatment period—on an outcome of interest (e.g., subsequent opioid use).

-This folder contains two \texttt{R} scripts:
+This folder contains two **R** scripts:
-- \texttt{gformula.R}: Implements estimation of the add-on effect using a g-formula estimator.
+- **gformula.R**: Implements estimation of the add-on effect using a g-formula estimator.
 The results presented in Section 7 of the main article are based on this script.
-- \texttt{IPW.R}: Implements estimation of the add-on effect using an inverse probability weighting (IPW) estimator.
+- **IPW.R**: Implements estimation of the add-on effect using an inverse probability weighting (IPW) estimator.

 ## Data